Supermagnum/supermorse-app/README.md

 ## The programming:
 I have a neurological condition that makes it impossible for me to understand programming.
-I had to use a AI.
+I had to use Claude,a AI.

 ## Electron Implementation

 Supermorse is built using Electron, which allows it to run as a native desktop application on Windows, macOS, and Linux.
 The Electron implementation provides several advantages over a web application: